Jim-BITracks/eltsnap_runtime/content/readme.md

 ## Windows Front-end for eltSnap

-The eltSnap Front-end program ( **eltsnap_runtime_v2.exe** ) can be found in this solution under the 'wfe' folder.
+The eltSnap Front-end program ( **ELTSnapDeveloper.exe** ) can be found in this solution under the 'wfe' folder.
 Configurating setting for this program can be found in the same folder, under the name: _ELTSnapDeveloper.exe.config_